 - Total lack of resolution/continuity (the protagonist spends the entire novel preparing to face the antagonist but decides to move to the Bahamas instead?)

-Think about types of story endings that would suit your book best
+Think about story ending types that would suit your book

 There are many different options when you decide how to end a book: